prometheus/node_exporter/README.md

 Name     | Description
 ---------|------------
-diskstats | Exposes disk I/O statistics from `/proc/diskstats`.
-filesystem | Exposes filesystem statistics, such as disk space used. loadavg | Exposes load average. meminfo | Exposes memory statistics from `/proc/meminfo`. netdev | Exposes network interface statistics from `/proc/netstat`, such as bytes transferred. netstat | Exposes network statistics from `/proc/net/netstat`.
+conntrack | Shows conntrack statistics (does nothing if no `/proc/sys/net/netfilter/` present). diskstats | Exposes disk I/O statistics from `/proc/diskstats`. filefd | Exposes file descriptor statistics. filesystem | Exposes filesystem statistics, such as disk space used. loadavg | Exposes load average. mdadm | Exposes statistics about devices in `/proc/mdstat` (does nothing if no /proc/mdstat present). meminfo | Exposes memory statistics from `/proc/meminfo`. netdev | Exposes network interface statistics from `/proc/netstat`, such as bytes transferred. netstat | Exposes network statistics from `/proc/net/netstat`.
 This is the same information as `netstat -s`. stat | Exposes various statistics from `/proc/stat`.
 This includes CPU usage, boot time, forks and interrupts. textfile | Exposes statistics read from local disk.
-The `--collector.textfile.directory` flag must be set. time | Exposes the current system time. mdadm | Exposes statistics about devices in `/proc/mdstat` (does nothing if no /proc/mdstat present). vmstat | Exposes statistics from`/proc/vmstat`.
+The `--collector.textfile.directory` flag must be set. time | Exposes the current system time. vmstat | Exposes statistics from `/proc/vmstat`. version | Exposes node\_exporter version.

 ### Disabled by default